 The employer's duty of care means taking action to deal with the problem if there is bullying at work.
 Under the Health and Safety at Work Act 1974 employers have a duty to ensure the health, safety and welfare of their employees and if they do not keep to this they are in breach of the Health and Safety at Work Act.

-If you decide to tell your employer about your diagnosis, it means that you are protected by the Equality Act 2010.
+If you live in England Scotland or Wales and decide to tell your employer about your diagnosis, you are protected by the Equality Act 2010.
 The Equality Act requires public bodies to promote equality of opportunity for disabled people, and there is a whole section of the Equality Act on employment.

 Being protected by the Equality Act means you should be treated equally and fairly in the workplace, and should not be discriminated against on the grounds of your disability.
 It also means that your employer should make reasonable adjustments to help you at work.